skymeyer/Vatsimphp/docs/tutorial.md

 Once you have create your code it's time to upload everything to a web server.
 You can zip everything up from you working directory (in my case */home/batman/demo*) and upload it to it's final destination.

 A few notes when doing this:
-* Make sure your web server has PHP 5.3+ installed
+* Make sure your web server has PHP 7.2 or higher installed
 * Make sure you zip *ALL* files, including the vendor directory (the composer.json and composer.lock file are not required)
 * Enable the cron job properly
 * Make sure your cache directory is writable (*vendor/skymeyer/vatsimphp/app/cache*)